makrai/notes/fan2102-speech-emo-recog-databse.md

   it still has some obvious intonation characteristics
   * Intuitively, sad voices are generally low-pitched and slow while happy voices are usually the opposite.
 Up to now, many algorithms have
-* researches carried out on SER
+* research carried out on SER
   * Schuller+ (2003) applies continuous Hidden Markov Models (HMM) to introduce SER with a self-collected speech corpus
   * standardized speech emotion databases